max-van-leeuwen/SnapLensStudio-CodeSnippets/LSQuickScripts/README.md

 		Example:

 			var anim = new QuickFlow(script.object)											// create an instance
-			anim.fadeIn(duration, delay, easeFunction)										// start fade-in (if a visual component is present), automatically enables the sceneobject.
+			anim.fadeIn(duration, delay, easeFunction)										// start fade-in (if a visual or text component is present), automatically enables the sceneobject.

 		All animations and their (optional) arguments: